ChromexUnderscore/OriginsTweaks/README.md

 </details>

 ## Report Bugs
 Found a Bug, want to request a Feature or have an other question?
-Join my [Discord](https://discord.gg/Su7tqDmUTu) / Open an Issue on GitHub
+[Join my Discord](https://discord.gg/Su7tqDmUTu) / [Open an Issue on GitHub](https://github.com/ChromexUnderscore/OriginsTweaks/issues)!

 ## Built-in Mod Compat